Russian filtration camps for Ukrainians: Escape from "filtration" and forced deportation

 Ukrainians that have fled into Georgia have avoided forced deportations into Russian cities that are reportedly common after passing "filtration".
 Some Ukrainians that were detained in filtration camps have said that informing filtration camp officials that they have concrete plans to go to a specific Russian city enabled them to be released and told to find their own way there, thus enabling them to escape into Georgia and avoid forced transfers.

-Some people reported that they needed to slip out of filtration camps in Novoazovsk or post-filtering from Taganrog or Rostov-on-Don to escape through neighboring countries like Georgia, rather than be forcibly sent to distant parts of Russia.
+Some people reported that they needed to slip out of filtration camps in Novoazovsk or post-filtering from Taganrog (in SIZO-2) or Rostov-on-Don to escape through neighboring countries like Georgia, rather than be forcibly sent to distant parts of Russia.

 History

 On 15 March 2022, The Guardian reported that witnesses have said that Russian troops have ordered women and children out of a bomb shelter in Mariupol.
 One witness said they were forcibly bussed with two or three hundred others to Novoazovsk, where they had to wait for hours inside the buses until they were ordered to go through a group of tents to what was called a filtration camp.
 Satellite imagery showed a group of tents in Bezimenne, near Novoazovsk.
 Representatives of Donetsk People's Republic and Luhansk People's Republic said they had set up a "tent city of 30 tents" with a capacity for 450 people.

 Russian government newspaper Rossiyskaya Gazeta reported that 5,000 Ukrainians had been processed in the Bezimenne camp and that they had run checks to prevent "Ukrainian nationalists from infiltrating Russia disguised as refugees so they could avoid punishment."
 One witness said she was extensively questioned by men who said they were from the FSB.
 She was questioned about her background and described the questioning as "very degrading".
 The group was then taken to Rostov.

 In May 2022, videos with Ukrainian civilians apologizing to Russian soldiers, with some of them saying that they had undergone a "denazification course", have appeared on social media.

 In November 2022, the Head of the UN Human Rights Monitoring Mission in Ukraine, Matilda Bogner, reported on the "admission procedures" in the penal colony near Olenivka, which often involved beatings, threats, dog attacks, mock executions, forced nudity, electric and positional torture.
 The UN agency also reported receiving information about nine deaths in Olenivka in April 2022.